auorra/auorra/README.md

-<left>👋 Hi there, I’m Farah.
+👋 Hi there, I’m Farah.
 I am a Frontend Developer who loves to design and develop experiences.
+<i class="ri-global-fill"></i>

 Below are a list of things I have tried:
 🖌 Drawing